-I received my Ph.D. from Harvard University.
+I received my BA from Stanford and Ph.D. from Harvard.
 I was a visiting assistant professor at the University of Illinois, Champaign-Urbana, an assistant professor at Trinity University, San Antonio, Texas, and currently am a professor at UCSB.

 - Klein, S.B., Roberson, T.E., & Delton, A. W. (2011).
 The future-orientation of memory: Planning as a key component mediating the high levels of recall found with survival processing.
 Memory, 19, 121-139.

 - Klein, S.B., & Gangi, C. E. (2010).
 The multiplicity of self: Neuropsychological evidence and its implications for the self as a construct in psychological research.
 The Year in Cognitive Neuroscience 2010: Annals of the New York Academy of Sciences, 1191,